swirlai/docker-compose/doc/setup-instructions.md

 ### 2. Clone the Repository

-Clone the docker-compose repository for the version you want to deploy.
+Clone the docker-compose repository for the version you want to deploy and move into the cloned repository.
 Example:

 ```sh